AlenDio0/MakeYourBulk/README.md

 * The code follows this journey:

   1. After "LongEventHandler.ExecuteWhenFinished(...)", it goes into "MakeYourBulkSettings.AddToDatabase()".
-  2. In here the bulk recipe creates itself with "BulkRecipe.AdjustRecipeDef()" and with "BulkRecipe.CreateBulkRecipeDef(...)".
+  2. In here the bulk recipe creates itself with "BulkRecipe.CreateBulkRecipeDef(...)".
-  3. Then it controls if the recipe is good, and then it is added into "DefDatabase<RecipeDef>".
+  3. Then it controls if the recipe is good, and then it is added into "DefDatabase<RecipeDef>" and its "recipeUsers".
   4. After the game loads into the menu for the first time, the user can create other bulk recipes with the logic found in the class "Dialog_AddRecipe".
   5. If the user adds a new recipe, it also goes into "MakeYourBulkSettings.AddToDatabase()".

-* It is Harmony dependent.